cloud-bulldozer/benchmark-operator/docs/log_generator.md

 `snafu_disable_logs` Disable all logging in the pod from the snafu logger, thereby only leaving the generated log messages on stdout (default: False)

+`custom_namespace` Useful when you want to create the log generator pods in a custom namespace of you liking, by default they are created in the operator namespace

 ### Verification variables:

 To verify your messages have been received by the backend aggregator you must provide information for ONLY ONE of the supported